 After dinner Levi, Marcel, and the girls went back to the observatory to look at the stars.
 Levi had many things on his mind.
 A lot had happened that day.
 He was still trying to wrap his head around some of it, but one thing, in particular, was bothering him.

-“Hey, Marcel,” said Levi.
+“Hey, Marcel,” Levi said.
 “Do you remember Mike from NASA?”

 “Yes, of course.
 You met Mike today, right?” responded Marcel finishing calibrating the telescope for the girls to look at the Eagle Nebula.
 Their favorite star-forming region.
 Or as they like to call it: ‘their favorite nursery room for baby stars.’